All posts filed under: Architecture

 Leave a comment

-Friends of ours, Architects Virginia Wong See and Hamish Holley, made a big move to the NSW north coast.
+Good friend Architect Virginia Wong See and family made a big move to the NSW north coast.
 And who could blame them – clean air, open spaces and buckets of opportunities.
-Different opportunities to those offered by the relatively over-crowded, tightly contested Sydney […]
+Different opportunities to those offered by the relatively over-crowded, tightly contested Sydney market where […]

 Leave a comment